Lovehammers: Name change and Ben Kelly's departure

-On 24 March 2001, Swinging Lovehammers released their second EP "How We Live."
-It was produced by legendary Indie rock impresario Steve Albini, known for his work with Nirvana, PJ Harvey and Pixies.
+On March 24, 2001, Swinging Lovehammers released their second EP "How We Live".
+It was produced by legendary indie rock impresario Steve Albini, known for his work with Nirvana, PJ Harvey and Pixies.

-On 8 August 2001, the band officially changed its name from Swinging Lovehammers to the simpler Lovehammers.
-Bass-player Dino Kourelis explained the change on the band's official website: "You can call us whatever you want.
+On August 8, 2001, the band officially changed its name from Swinging Lovehammers to the simpler Lovehammers.
+Bass player Dino Kourelis explained the change on the band's official website: "You can call us whatever you want.
 Most people call us Lovehammers anyway.
 We will keep all names to make everyone happy.
-We made a little change for marketing reasons, as well as ‘change is good.’"
-On 6 November 2001, Lovehammers re-released L'Strange complete with new cover art which reflects the name change.
+We made a little change for marketing reasons, as well as 'change is good.'"
+On November 6, 2001, Lovehammers re-released L'Strange complete with new cover art which reflects the name change.

 In late 2003, Ben Kelly officially left the band.
 Marty Casey explained the departure in an informal message posted to the website: "He [Ben] was a part of this band for a long time.
 I can't honestly sit here and say I do not miss him....
 There are only 24 hours in a day and Ben was operating on a 48 hour schedule.
 We wanted to put every single moment of energy into our next CD.
 This is what I have been building up to for my entire life.
 I wanted to put every moment of my life into creating the best Lovehammer CD anyone has ever heard.
 This requires singular focus from every person involved in the record."
 Billy Sawilchik became and remains the band's only lead guitarist.

 On July 27, 2003, Lovehammers released their third full-length album entitled Murder on My Mind.
-The album featured a number of songs written by Marty Casey during his stay in New York City, including "Wait For No One,"' "Better Off (Walk Away)," and "Eyes Can't See," which form a thematic trilogy.
+The album featured a number of songs written by Marty Casey during his stay in New York City, including "Wait For No One",' "Better Off (Walk Away)", and "Eyes Can't See", which form a thematic trilogy.